 The Stairwell boasts a compact, very talented cast and has been described as having a David Lynch-like quality that has left more than one audience speechless.

 M. J. Solomon Productions’ most recent short film is Fallen Diva, a surreal drama that tells the story of a much lauded diva who abandons her family for her singing career as drugs lead her down a dark, destructive path.
 Starring jazz singer Adia Ledbetter, it was filmed in late 2007-early 2008 and is currently making the film festival circuit.

-Fallen Diva was written, directed, produced and scored by Dr. Rector.
+Fallen Diva was written, directed, produced and scored by Dr. Solomon.

 M. J. Solomon Productions’ third music video, Wack Attack (Crack Attack) was shot in early summer 2007 and has already begun making the film festival circuit.
 A rock song performed in the sultry voice of Adia, it reveals the duality of a crack addict's existence by exploring the truth versus the crack user's fanstasy that all is well.

 Few will argue with the fact that the United States’s war with Iraq will always spark heated debate, regardless of the outcome.
 Those against the war are usually vociferously against it and those in favor of it are equally obstreperous.
 Should one side or the other state an opinion, tempers swiftly ignite and very little listening is actually done.
 For this reason, X-Man will no doubt kindle controversy.

 While the debate continues to rage safely in public forums and behind closed doors, X-Man focuses on the horrors faced by the soldiers who are actually waging the war and who are sometimes forgotten beyond their use as political pawns by both pro-war and antiwar activists.